zeekus/textfiles/pschism_build_document_with_spack.md

            Link an RTP executable against shared libraries rather than static libraries.
 The options -static and -shared can also be used for RTPs; -static is the default.
 ```
-  9. *make runs* make install runs faster if you add -j8 or higher.
+  9. make install runs faster if you add -j8 or higher.
   ```
   make -j8 pshism #works but requires root perms to install the parmetis libaries.
   ```